 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 55.2% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 99.1% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

-In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to Ä¢¹½ÊÓÆµ's leading research, this neighborhood is less densely populated than 94.1% of the neighborhoods in America.
+In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on Ä¢¹½ÊÓÆµ's exclusive analysis, with only 23 people per square mile living here, this neighborhood is less crowded than 94.1% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 65.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than Ä¢¹½ÊÓÆµ found in 97.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.